DEGREE AT A GLANCE:

 This course is designed to illustrate development, implementation, and reformulation of business strategy, with both domestic and international implications.
 Emphasis is placed on the need for, awareness of, and accommodation to changes in an organization's internal and external environments.
 Generic types of business strategies and techniques for analyzing strategies are also covered.

 A continuation of Intermediate Accounting I, emphasizing liability and stockholders’ equity accounts, revenue recognition, inflation accounting, statement of cash flows and financial analysis are included.
 Students must have access to Microsoft Word and Microsoft Excel software.
+Please refer to the Course Materials section for additional details on materials and pricing or contact email@example.com.
 (Prerequisite: ACCT600).